-You can calculate those figures yourself or gather them from a reliable source, for example, EU statistics office Eurostat is a good source for such data.
+You can calculate those figures yourself or gather them from a reliable source, for example, the EU statistics office Eurostat is a good source for such data.
 Wherever you collect your data from you can present it in a visually striking way.
-See how in this table we present GDP per capita of several countries.
+See how in this table we present the GDP per capita of several countries.
 The two being compared are highlighted by making them a different color and by drawing a line in that same color to single them out.
 The EU as a whole is also presented on the slide so that the audience has a better way to compare.
 The EU has an additional circle around its bar to draw even more focus to it.

 Use maps and Larger Graphs to Express GDP Per Capita and Growth